suresh83in/directory-ionic-nodejs/README.md

-# Employee Directory with Ionic and Node
+# Contact details within Org

 PMD contacts is a an application that allows you to look up employees by name or role, view the details of an employee, call, text, or email an employee, and navigate up and down the org chart.